Dragnipur/JasperReports-font-extension-maker/README.md

 JasperReports-font-extension-maker
 ==================================

-A simple tool to automatically generate jasperReports font extensions from a GUI interface.
+A tool to automatically generate jasperReports font extensions from a GUI interface.